 This presents an interesting Jacksonville Murder Case a jury must now decide.
 By charging first-degree murder in this case, the state is saying that the defendant drove at the victim with the sole purpose of killing him or doing great bodily harm.
 If the state's case was that there was a struggle and the defendant drove off in fear, it could be vehicular homicide, or even manslaughter.
 In this Jacksonville Violent Case, though, the crime has nothing to do with a vehicle.
 The fundamental element of the crime is the defendant is accused of using a weapon to kill another person.
 The car just happens to be the weapon in this case, rather than a gun or a knife.
 The state must prove beyond a reasonable doubt that the defendant intentionally tried to kill the victim and it will be interesting to see if the jury looks at other charges outside of first-degree murder in this Jacksonville Murder Case.
 If convicted, the defendant faces mandatory life in prison.
 The only two possible punishments for first-degree murder in a Jacksonville Murder Case are life in prison and the death penalty.
 The state is not seeking the death penalty in this Jacksonville Murder Case.

 If you or a loved one needs a criminal defense attorney in Jacksonville or the surrounding area, call The Mussallem Law Firm at (904) 365-5200 for a FREE CONSULTATION.
-Our Jacksonville Felony Crimes Attorney, Victoria "Tori" Mussallem, is available 24 hours a day, 7 days a week.
+Our Jacksonville Violent Crimes Attorney, Victoria "Tori" Mussallem, is available 24 hours a day, 7 days a week.